agathongroup/middleman-categories/README.md

     `category_name` is injected into this template by the extension.
 The extension exposes `pages_by_category`, which acts like a hash, to give you access to an array of pages for each category name.

+    You also need to exclude the category.html from your build.

+    configure :build do
+        ...
+        ignore '/category.html'
+    end

     Note: If you are using the Middleman Blog extension, and you know that the page in question is a blog article, you might use the Middleman Blog helpers